-$31 million awarded to 4 year old child in medical malpractice case against multiple healthcare professionals and clinics
+$31 million awarded to 4 year old child in medical malpractice case against multiple healthcare professionals & clinics.

 The botched circumcision, performed by Certified Nurse Midwife Melissa Jones, took place in October of 2013 at Life Cycle OB/GYN.
 The end of the child’s penis was caught in the Mogen clamp, causing the tip of the glans to be amputated.
 Dr. Brian Register, an OB/GYN and supervising physician, was then called in to help stop the hemorrhaging from the end of Baby D’s penis.
 The clinic’s owner, Anne Sigouin, who also owns Life Cycle Pediatrics, was called for assistance.
 Rather than provide critical information, Sigouin advised Dr. Register and Nurse Jones to call the boy's pediatrician, Dr. Abigail Kamishlian.
 Dr. Kamishlian advised that Ms. Willis should take her child home and go to the emergency department if the bleeding re-started.

 None of the medical professionals informed Stacie Willis of the amputation or that the severed glans tissue had been preserved in a saline solution and stored in the lab refrigerator at Life Cycle.
 Multiple expert witnesses testified that a pediatric surgeon could have successfully reattached the tissue, if the procedure had been performed within 6-12 hours after the amputation.
 The tissue was discarded months later, still without informing Stacie Willis.

 The first negligent act was the severing of the tissue and the second was failing to send Baby D and the tissue for emergency reattachment while the tissue was still viable.
 Baby D, who will turn 5 next month, has had four subsequent surgeries to attempt to mitigate the damage, both functionally and cosmetically, to his penis and urethra.